Don’t Face it Alone: Insider’s Guide to Seeking Children’s Mental Health Services

 - Suspicion of drug use

-There are two primary ways to receive behavioral care.
+There are two primary ways to receive mental health care.
 You can contact your pediatrician or primary care provider for a referral.
 You can also simply call 402-717-HOPE and request an evaluation.
 Either way, you will be asked questions which help us determine the type of care you need.
 This is not the time to hold back – especially if there are concerns about drug or alcohol use.
-The information you provide helps us determine what kind of behavioral care is most appropriate to address your needs.
+The information you provide helps us determine what kind of mental health care is most appropriate to address your needs.

 Finding Immediate Help for Children’s Mental Health